bjoernmichaelsen/ghdepup/README.md

 Some debugging can be enabled by toogling features to `cargo` in the build.
 They might be described here later.

+## self updating

+Instead of using `cargo update`, ghdepup updates itself via ghdepup, see `.github/workflow/selfupdate.yml`.
+For most projects this would be pointless, but here it is just to test ghdepup itself.

 ## licensing

 See LICENSE file in the root directory of the repository.